 You also need to factor in which platforms you are using to distribute your content because each platform has different requirements for size of photos/graphics or video length.

 Once you’ve answered some of the above questions the answers can help guide you into the next phase when you can come up with some clear ideas based on what you know about your strategy so far.
 There are some important considerations here.

 Your personas should always sit at the heart of any content strategy.
 Ask yourself:

-- What insights can you go on from your user personas?
+- What insights can you go on from your customer personas?